bburdette/oscpad/README.md

 https://github.com/bburdette/testing-elm-websockets

 Also there's this thing where I need the window size on program start.
 That capability comes from this pull request, which I just monkey-patched in to my elm-stuff folder.
 If this or something like it is merged into startapp trunk I'll convert to that.
+Right now I can't get this to work with elm 0.16.

 https://github.com/evancz/start-app/pull/37